vampirical/supple-sql/README.md

 await userQuery.run();
 // userQuery:
 //   Is directly iterable for the same rows you'd get out of a non-stream find, and implements all array prototype methods.
-//   Has a vanilla .rows javascript property.
+//   Has a vanilla javascript array .rows property.
 //   Is async iteratable if stream=true.
 ```